Rogger1999/google-udacity/sandwich-club-starter-code-master/README.md

 Design the layout for the detail activity so the different elements display in a sensible way.
 Implement the JSON parsing in JsonUtils so it produces a Sandwich Object that can be used to populate the UI that you designed.

+//TODO: 1.
+JSON data is parsed correctly to a Sandwich object in JsonUtils
+//TODO: 2.
+JSON is parsed without using 3rd party libraries
+//TODO: 3.
+DetailActivity shows all Sandwich details correctly
+//TODO: 4.
+Detail layout includes a ScrollView so all the details are visible in small screen devices
+//TODO: 5.
+Sandwich details are shown in a sensible layout.
+For example, ingredients appear next to the ingredients label